secretstartups/handbook/blog/index.html.md

 If the blog post is about an integration, the DRI from Partner Marketing should [open a design request](/handbook/marketing/inbound-marketing/#brand-and-design-issue-templates) for a custom cover image as far in advance as possible.

-##### No image

-If you don't have an image in mind or can't think of anything to use, just remove the `image_title` field from the [frontmatter](#frontmatter).
-But, without at least a Twitter image it will be difficult for the social team to promote your post.
-Please **do** include a Twitter image in the frontmatter: `twitter_image: "/images/blogimages/file-name.png"` even if it's just a generic Tanuki.

-For more information on this, please see the [Social Marketing handbook](/handbook/marketing/integrated-marketing/digital-strategy/social-marketing/admin/#adding-frontmatter-to-gitlab-owned-pages-for-proper-social-sharing) if you would like to use a specific image for the social media thumbnail.

 #### Featured

-Add `featured: yes` to the frontmatter of a post to create a featured post.
+Add `featured: yes` to the frontmatter of a post if you'd like your blog to be considered for the featured post block on the [blog landing page](https://about.gitlab.com/blog/).
 The most recent featured post will be shown at the top of the blog in the featured section (even if more are tagged).
-To remove a post from being featured, remove the `featured: yes` line from the frontmatter.
+To remove a post from being featured, enter `featured: no` or remove the line from the frontmatter.

 #### Categories